 State of Michigan Concealed Weapons License Requirements

-Applicants for a Michigan Concealed Pistol License must meet specific requirements.
-It might difficult for a person to determine whether he or she meets the complex criteria set forth by the State of Michigan.
+Applicants for a Michigan Concealed Pistol License must meet specific concealed weapons license requirements.
+It might be difficult for a person to determine whether they meet the complex criteria set forth by Michigan.
 The following is a general guideline that you can use to give you a basic idea if you are eligible to have a concealed weapons permit.

 - The applicant must be at least 21 years of age.

 - Citizens of the United States or an immigrant alien who has been lawfully admitted into the United States.

-- A resident of the State of Michigan for at least 6 months prior to application.
-An applicant is a state resident if he possesses a valid, lawfully obtained Michigan driver’s license or state identification card, the applicant is lawfully registered to vote in Michigan, the applicant is on active duty status with the United States Armed Forces and stationed outside of Michigan, but Michigan is the home of record, or the applicant is on active duty status with the United States Armed Forces and is permanently stationed in Michigan, but the home of record is another state.
+- A resident of the State of Michigan for at least 6 months before application.
+An applicant is a state resident if he possesses a valid, lawfully obtained Michigan driver’s license or state identification card, the applicant is legally registered to vote in Michigan, the applicant is on active duty status with the United States Armed Forces and stationed outside of Michigan, but Michigan is the home of record, or the applicant is on active duty status with the United States Armed Forces and is permanently stationed in Michigan, but the home of record is another state.

 - Completed a pistol safety training course.